Close Menu

-Miami Pulmonary Embolism Lawyer
+Miami Pulmonary Embolism Attorney

 Injury or death from a pulmonary embolism (PE) is one of the leading medical mistakes made by doctors and hospitals in Florida and the United States.
 The U.S. Centers for Disease Control and Prevention (CDC) puts the number of pulmonary embolism fatalities as high as 100,000 annually, with another 900,000 suffering injury from PE.
 About one-fourth of PE fatality victims experience sudden death from a PE without exhibiting prior symptoms, while one-third succumb to death within a month after being diagnosed.
 Those who survive a pulmonary embolism may have suffer brain damage or permanent damage to the heart.